Meritaten: Family

-She was married to Pharaoh Smenkhare.
+She was married to Akhenaten's successor, the Pharaoh Smenkhkare.

-Inscriptions mention a young princess named Meritaten Tasherit, who may be the daughter of Meritaten and Smenkhare.
+Inscriptions mention a young princess named Meritaten Tasherit, who may be the daughter of Meritaten and Smenkhkare.
 Inscriptions from Ashmunein suggest that Meritaten-tasherit is the daughter of Meritaten.
 The scene dates to the reign of Akhenaten, and this means the father of the young princess could be Akhenaten.
 If so, this means Akhenaten took his own daughters as wives.
 Another princess named Ankhesenpaaten Tasherit had been suggested as an additional daughter of Meritaten, but it is more likely that she is a daughter of Ankhesenpaaten.

 Biography

 Early years in Thebes

 Meritaten most likely was born in Thebes, early in her father's marriage to Nefertiti, perhaps before he assumed the throne, as she is shown officiating during year five of his reign.
 The royal family first lived in Thebes and the royal palace may have been part of the Temple Complex of Akhenaten at Karnak.
 The exact use of the buildings in Karnak is not known, but the scenes decorating the Teni-menu suggest it may have served as a residence.
 Meritaten is depicted beside her mother Nefertiti in reliefs carved into the Hut-Benben.
 The Hut-Benben was a structure associated with Nefertiti, who is the main officiant in the scenes, the great royal wife being the highest priestess.
 Meritaten appears behind her mother shaking a sistrum.
 Her younger sisters Meketaten and Ankhesenpaaten also appear in some of the scenes, but not so often as Meritaten.